 Founders must adhere to the laws and comply with the documentation needs.
-Equity split is a key decision that entrepreneurs must take in order to achieve their goals.
+An equity split is a key decision that entrepreneurs must take to achieve their goals.

-They can resort to wealth maximization and be rich or decide to take controls early and be the king.
-A Harvard Business review article explores the decision tradeoff and the bottom-line is in the Matrix below :-
+They can resort to wealth maximization and be rich or decide to take control early and be the king.
+A Harvard Business review article explores the decision tradeoff and the bottom line is in the Matrix below:-

 Key Considerations and Calculation of Equity Split.